 Do you need to talk some of this out to explain?
 Maybe blogging and SEO coaching would help you.

-Acquaint yourself with the SEO basics in the very beginning of your blogging journey.
+Acquaint yourself with the SEO basics so you can outrank your competitors in the very beginning of your blogging journey.

 4. Writing Content No One Wants To Read